andrew/ultimate-awesome/README.md

 - [CS-Awesome-Courses](https://github.com/jackwener/CS-Awesome-Courses) - 计算机的优秀课程.
 - [awesome-speaking](https://github.com/matteofigus/awesome-speaking) - Resources about public speaking.
 - [awesome-websockets](https://github.com/facundofarias/awesome-websockets) - A curated list of Websocket libraries and resources.
+- [awesome-embedded-and-iot-security](https://github.com/fkie-cad/awesome-embedded-and-iot-security) - A curated list of awesome embedded and IoT security resources.
 - [awesome-uikit](https://github.com/jaywcjlove/awesome-uikit) - Collect JS Frameworks, Web components library and Admin Template.
 - [awesome-spring-cloud](https://github.com/ityouknow/awesome-spring-cloud) - Spring Cloud 资源大全.
-- [awesome-embedded-and-iot-security](https://github.com/fkie-cad/awesome-embedded-and-iot-security) - A curated list of awesome embedded and IoT security resources.
-- [DevSecOps](https://github.com/hahwul/DevSecOps) - ♾️ Collection and Roadmap for everyone who wants DevSecOps.
-Hope your DevOps are more safe 😎.
 - [Awesome-Ionic](https://github.com/Alexintosh/Awesome-Ionic) - 😎 A curated list of amazingly awesome Ionic libraries, resources and solutions.
 - [awesome-model-quantization](https://github.com/htqin/awesome-model-quantization) - A list of papers, docs, codes about model quantization.
 This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-slam](https://github.com/kanster/awesome-slam) - A curated list of awesome SLAM tutorials, projects and communities.